-From 1990-96, she directed the law program of Article 19, the Global Campaign for Free Expression, based in London.
+From 1990 to 1996, she directed the law program of Article 19, the Global Campaign for Free Expression, based in London.
 In that capacity she helped develop the Johannesburg Principles on National Security, Freedom of Expression and Access to Information, wrote a commentary and edited a book of papers on that theme; wrote A19’s first Handbook on FOE Best Law and Practice; edited a book on hate speech laws and practice in more than two dozen countries; and co-authored two other books on freedom of expression and information issues.

 Coliver has also worked on international law reform for the UN High Commissioner for Human Rights, the Organization for Security and Cooperation in Europe, the International Crisis Group, and IFES, an NGO that promotes fair elections and accountable governments.